Subscribe to our newsletters & stay updated

 PHCPPros: What have been some of your career highlights so far?

-Sullivan: Being featured in STL Design Magazine for a project with a female architect, Ann Wimsatt with Cite-Works Designs; being featured on the cover of The Luxury Report magazine in June 2019; and being featured as the Supply House Times 2019 Showroom of the Year.
+Sullivan: Being featured in STL Design Magazine for a project with a female architect, Ann Wimsatt with Cite-Works Designs, and being featured on the cover of The Luxury Report magazine in June 2019.

 PHCPPros: Are you affiliated with groups and organizations in the PHCP industry?